Peace upon ye and all your kin. ☘️

 Wales (UK) Y Ddraig Goch (The Red Dragon), flag icon since at least the 15th century.
 Represents fierce resistance (and possibly a recycled Roman draco standard.) -

 Serbia, Georgia, Russia, and various Eastern Orthodox They use emblems contain dragons or wyverns as part of Saint George's lore.
 Saint George: The Roman-Briton Turned Dragon-Slaying Saint Though not British himself, George became the patron saint of England.
 He was a Roman soldier, high-ranking officer under Emperor Diocletian (3rd century AD).
 He refused to persecute Christians.
 Got martyred.
 Instant legend status.
-His dragon-slaying legend (popularised during the Crusades) fit perfectly with medieval English ideals of Christian virtue beating chaos.
+The dragon-slaying bit appears centuries later, around 11th to 13th centuries, particularly in the Legenda Aurea (Golden Legend) — a wildly popular hagiography compilation written by Jacob de Voragine in the mid‑13th century.
+There, St George turns into a full-blown chivalric knight, rescuing a princess from a dragon in a Libyan town.
+Pagan city, dragon eats people, George rides in, slays it with a lance, converts the whole city.
+It's Arthurian in flavour, not apostolic.
+His dragon-slaying legend was popularised during the Crusades.
+It fit perfectly with mediaeval English ideals of Christian virtue beating chaos.
 He was adopted officially as England's patron saint by the 14th century, under Edward III, who made him the symbol of the Order of the Garter.
 You'll find loads of statues of Saint George in Britain, often in cathedrals, public squares, and even pub signs.
 Example, St. George and the Dragon statue at St John's Wood, London (near Lord's cricket ground).
 "George" doesn't quite march in line with Marcus, Gaius, or Flavius.
 The name George comes from the Greek Γεώργιος (Geōrgios), meaning farmer or earth-worker, from γῆ (gē) "earth" and ἔργον (ergon) "work".
 So, it was originally the bloke who tills the soil, not quite the dragon-thrashing icon we've come to know.
 Now, in Roman context — particularly a Greek-speaking Eastern Roman (Byzantine) realm — it makes more sense.
 Saint George was supposedly from Cappadocia, a region in Asia Minor (modern-day Turkey), heavily Hellenised and later Romanised.
 So Greek name + Roman soldier = plausible hybrid identity.
 Hence, not Gaius Georgius Maximus, but just Geōrgios, which was transliterated to George later by Latin scribes and eventually Old English chroniclers. -

 Africa From the ancient lands of Ethiopia to the valleys of the Congo, tales of giant serpents and fire-breathing beasts abound.
 The Dahomey people spoke of Aido-Hwedo, a cosmic serpent who carried the world in its coils.
 Not malevolent, mind — just colossal and serpentine, a proper celestial infrastructure beast.
 In the Sahara and Sahel, stories from the Berber and Tuareg peoples recount massive winged serpents lurking in remote canyons — guardians of forgotten oases or banes. -